Tour through the Schanzenviertel with a Greeter

 In 2007, the 4-star trade fair hotel was opened and in its foyer, remnants of the tower’s interior can still be found, creating an interesting atmosphere.

-The adjacent Schanzenpark is used as a green space, playground and sports field and is a popular meeting place beyond the neighborhood.
+The adjacent Schanzenpark is used as a green space, playground and sports field and is a popular meeting place, not only for its neighborhood.

 The bull bows his head